milovanovic/sdf-fft/README.md

 On the FSM diagram some signals are omitted for clarity but brief explanation of the each state is given below:
 * `sIdle` - reset state and some register initializations are done in this state.
 System stays in `sIdle` until fire signal (`io.in.ready && io.in.valid`) from input side doesn't assert.
 * `sProcess` - state for data processing.
 When `io.in.fire` is not active, system stays in this state but counters predetermined for stages control are freezed.
-Transition from `sProcess` to `sFlush` state happens if input `lastIn`and `io.in.fire`signals are activated.
+Transition from `sProcess` to `sFlush` state happens if  `lastIn`and `io.in.fire`signals are activated.
 * `sFlush` - in this state data flushing is active.
 Once when `lastOut` (indicating last sample in the output stream) is asserted, FSM transits to `sIdle` state.

 Explanation of some important control signals inside the design:

 * `enableInit`  is enable signal for first stage.
 It is active when `io.in.fire` is asserted, when flushing data is activated and output side is ready to accept new data (`io.out.ready` is activated).
 Condition for `io.out.ready` is there to be sure that data is not going to be dropped when flushing is in the process.
 Enable signal for the each stage is delayed version of the `enableInit` where depth of the delay line depends directly of the number of the pipeline registers inserted after each stage.
-* `initialOutDone` indicates that last stage will have first valid data on output after passing data through pipeline registers.
+* `initialOutDone`in active state indicates that last stage will have first valid data on output after passing data through pipeline registers.

 Assumption is that `lastIn` is always asserted at the end of the fft window.
 Preceding block or preceding logic should take care of correct `lastIn` signal generation and potential addition of the zero padding feature.